 Python vs Java for Web Development

 Python for Web Development

+Python is almost exclusively used for backend web development.
 This is almost always done with the popular Python framework Django.
-With its famous ‘batteries included’ approach to making developers more productive, Django does a lot to make backend web development easier and more efficient.
+With its famous batteries-included approach to making developers more productive, Django does a lot to make backend web development easier and more efficient.